wwalterr/language/README.md

 jupyter lab
 ```

-Place your text in _data.raw_ and run the _generator.ipynb_ notebook.
+Place your text in _data.raw_ and run the _generator.ipynb_ notebook, by default the dataset is composed of [quotes](https://www.kaggle.com/akmittal/quotes-dataset).

 To change the LSTM settings go to the notebook section "training".